 Come affrontare la vita durante la pandemia ed evitare di essere contagiati dalla paura?

 A version of this article was first posted at the height of the pandemic on 13th April 2020.
-On its resubmission in the Italian translation in December of that year, the world is moving towards a third wave and a return to lockdown.
-Jo Biden is President Elect for the US and a vaccine is now promised for Spring 2021.
-While some political references may no longer be current, the analysis of the crises, on the individual and on the collective, is all the more prescient.
+On its resubmission in the Italian translation in December of that year, the world was moving towards a third wave and a return to lockdown.
+Jo Biden was President Elect for the US and a vaccine was promised for Spring 2021.
+While some political references may no longer be current, the analysis of the crises, on the individual and on the collective, remains all the more prescient.